Denver Prostitution Defense Attorneys

 When someone is charged with committing prostitution or another prostitution-related crime, they are potentially facing significant consequences.
 Prostitution is inherently a very private act, and when public criminal charges are levied against someone for prostitution, their lives can turn inside-out.

 For example, if the accused were married with a family or occupied a position of public trust, an insinuation of guilt alone can have lasting repercussions on the defendant’s personal or professional life.
-That is why you should seek legal representation from a skilled Denver criminal defense attorney with experience in prostitution defense cases.
+That is why you should seek legal representation from a skilled Denver prostitution attorney with experience in prostitution defense cases.

 At Fife Luneau, P.C., we have years of experience defending people against crimes involving prostitution.
 Backed by years of experience and a proven track record of success, you can count on us to provide you with unyielding advocacy, so your constitutional right to a fair trial is not infringed.